Metropolitan Bank Holding Corp. (MCB) Stock: A Look at the Analyst Recommendations

 MCB) stock’s latest price update

-Metropolitan Bank Holding Corp.
-(NYSE: MCB) has seen a decline in its stock price by -16.80 in relation to its previous close of 32.09.
-However, the company has experienced a -19.48% decline in its stock price over the last five trading sessions.
+The stock of Metropolitan Bank Holding Corp.
+(NYSE: MCB) has decreased by -6.41 when compared to last closing price of 21.22.
+Despite this, the company has experienced a -37.21% fall in its stock price over the last five trading sessions.

 MCB’s Market Performance

 Metropolitan Bank Holding Corp.
-(MCB) has seen a -19.48% fall in stock performance for the week, with a 5.28% gain in the past month and a -54.72% plunge in the past quarter.
-The volatility ratio for the week is 8.77%, and the volatility levels for the past 30 days are at 8.71% for MCB.
-The simple moving average for the last 20 days is -14.37% for MCB stock, with a simple moving average of -54.78% for the last 200 days.
+(MCB) has experienced a -37.21% fall in stock performance for the past week, with a -30.97% drop in the past month, and a -66.38% drop in the past quarter.
+The volatility ratio for the week is 22.91%, and the volatility levels for the past 30 days are at 10.88% for MCB.
+The simple moving average for the past 20 days is -33.72% for MCB’s stock, with a -66.00% simple moving average for the past 200 days.

 Insider Trading